alphagov/forms-e2e-tests/README.md

 ### Running the tests locally

 The tests expect an active group to exist called "End to end tests", which the test user belongs as a group admin.
-This name can be overridden by setting the environment variable `GROUP_NAME`.
+This name can be overridden by setting the environment variable `SETTINGS__END_TO_END_TESTS__GROUP_NAME`.

 You can run the tests against localhost using the following command: